liamslj13/liamslj13/README.md

 ## 🏕️ Current Projects

 - 🌊 Building a compiler for Cobalt (programming language, unreleased)
-- 🐟 Building JIT compilers for basic syntax (unreleased)
+- 🐟 Custom language transpiler to Q#
 - 🍎 Contributing to open source systems projects

 ## 🏡 Connect With Me